programminghoch10/weblauncher/plans.md

 * add auto refresh on internet back
 * add auto refresh on timer
 * add auto connect to wifi
-* add possibility to enable and disable pages 1 and 2
 * add possibility to disable interaction